SwarmUS/SwarmUS-doc/docs/sections/hardware/hiveboard-ui.md

 Enablement of power to a given channel is done through the code depending on which channels have BeeBoards plugged in at bootup.
 If multiple BeeBoards are plugged in, when powering the board up, you should see each channel that has a BeeBoard plugged in turn from red to green.
 If one of the channels does not change, consider testing with a different BeeBoard or USB-C cable to find the culprit.

-> Before a proper firmware is flashed to the STM32, you may notice that some channels boot up as enabled even without a BeeBoard.
-This is because the line controlling the enablement of the channels is floating and must therefore be pulled down by the STM32 code.
+> Before a proper HiveMind firmware is flashed to the STM32, you may notice that some channels boot up as enabled even without a BeeBoard.
+This is because the line controlling the enablement of the channels is floating and must therefore be pulled down by the STM32 code (HiveMind).

 ### LED `RGB` - HiveMind Comm Interface